LucaKling/UberspaceMM/README.md

 # UberspaceMM
-The Uberspace Mail Manager Class provides some essential functions to administrate the mail server the german Webhoster [Uberspace](https://uberspace.de) is using.
+The Uberspace Mail Manager Class provides some essential functions to administrate the mail server with VMailMgr.

 *Please note*: The class is still in development and as soon as it is finished, more information will be added to this repo.